 Looking Ahead

-The space venture landscape in 2025 is healthier than it was during the SPAC bubble, even if the headline numbers are smaller.
+The space venture landscape heading into Q2 2026 is healthier than it was during the SPAC bubble, even if the headline numbers are smaller.
 Capital is flowing to harder, more defensible technology.
 International ecosystems are maturing.
 And the customers -- from the Department of Defense to agricultural conglomerates to climate scientists -- are real and growing.

 The next wave of space unicorns will likely look very different from the last.
 Less flash, more substance.
 Fewer grand visions articulated from stages, more quietly compounding revenue from orbit.